BeamMW/android-wallet/README.md

 Send and recieve transactions
 UTXO screen

-# Limitations ins Tesnet 1
+# Limitations in Tesnet 1
 Restore is not supported
 No Adresses and Settings screens and functionality Known UI uncompleted issues